 How Can I Prove A Defect Caused The Accident?

-While the police do provide a police report which may indicate that an issue with a tire resulted in the accident, this may not be enough to prove a case.
+While the police may provide a police report which can indicate that an issue with a tire resulted in the accident, this may not be enough to prove a case.
+Due to significant vehicle damage, many police reports contain insufficient findings.
 That’s why it’s incredibly important to contact an attorney as quickly as possible after an accident.

 An attorney will investigate the accident and collect evidence, including the tire, to be examined by engineers and other specialists who will be able to determine how and why the tread separated.
-This evidence may be crucial to the lawsuit and the longer a client waits to contact an attorney, the harder it may be to obtain it.
+This evidence will be crucial to the lawsuit and the longer a client waits to contact an attorney, the harder it may be to obtain the necessary evidence.

 If My Tires Were Recalled Do I Have A Case?

-Yes, even if a recalled was issued, it may still be possible to file a lawsuit.
+Yes, even if a recall was issued, it may still be possible to file a lawsuit.
 A recall simply indicates that the company has admitted they are aware of an issue with their product which may cause harm to consumers.
 It does not absolve them of any liability.
+In most cases, a product recall can only strengthen a plaintiff's case, since the defendant has publicly acknowledged that some problem with the tire has been identified.

 I Was Offered A Settlement - Should I Take It?